Skip to Content

 Frequently Asked Questions

-Honed and leathered finishes minimize fingerprint and water spot visibility while maintaining sophisticated appearance.
-Polished creates high shine but requires more frequent cleaning to maintain pristine look.
+Honed and leathered finishes are popular choices because they minimize fingerprint and water spot visibility while maintaining a sophisticated look.
+Polished finishes deliver a high-gloss shine but require more frequent cleaning to stay pristine.
+The right finish depends on the specific stone, your usage habits, and the overall design aesthetic.